-In Owens Valley on the east side of the Sierra Nevada Range, desert steamers once served the silver mining boom of the 1870’s.
+In Owens Valley on the east side of the Sierra Nevada Range, desert steamers once served the silver mining boom of the 1870s.
 This curious maritime history began in 1872 when the first steamboat was christened on the saline waters of Owens Lake.
 The pioneer steamer, the Bessie Brady, proudly proclaimed to be “The Pioneer inland steamer of the Pacific Coast.”
-Though this was untrue, as steamers had already been used in Lake Tahoe in 1864, in Meadow Lake in 1866, and Donner Lake a few years later, the sight of a steamboat in the midst of Death Valley must have been a strange site.
+Though this was untrue, as steamers had already been used in Lake Tahoe in 1864, in Meadow Lake in 1866, and in Donner Lake a few years later, the sight of a steamboat in the midst of Death Valley must have been a strange sight.

 A unique pioneer, the Bessie Brady was followed by a handful of other steamers over the next several years, discontinuing the need for the many teams that once plodded through the deep sand around the lake.

 Finally, a new freighting company bought out the smaller ones in the area and placed fifty-six teams on the road south, dramatically improving the bullion shipments.
-Highly successful, the new freighting company continued to operate until 1876, when the Southern Pacific Railroad was completed through to Mojave Desert, becoming the southern terminus of the freight lines and the reducing the freighting distance by over one hundred miles.
+Highly successful, the new freighting company continued to operate until 1876, when the Southern Pacific Railroad was completed through to the Mojave Desert, becoming the southern terminus of the freight lines and reducing the freighting distance by over one hundred miles.

-Though the steamers were gone, a treasure legend began to circulate almost immediately telling of some $200,000 in gold bullion that had been lost on either the Mollie Stevens on her maiden voyage or the Bessie Brady when she “died” in the blaze.
+Though the steamers were gone, a treasure legend began to circulate almost immediately, telling of some $200,000 in gold bullion that had been lost on either the Mollie Stevens on her maiden voyage or the Bessie Brady when she “died” in the blaze.

 Though it seems unlikely that the Mollie Stevens would have been carrying cargo on her maiden voyage or that the Bessie Brady was laden with gold before she was entirely refitted, the legend persists.

 Today, Owens Lake is nothing more than a sterile sandy basin nestled in Owens Valley between Death Valley National Park and Sequoia National Park.
-The lake, lying at the end of the Owens River for eons, was about 23-50 feet deep and covered over 100 square miles during the late 1800’s.
-However during the early 20th century, the City of Los Angeles began diverting water from the Owens River and runoff from the Sierra Nevada mountain range.
+The lake, lying at the end of the Owens River for eons, was about 23-50 feet deep and covered over 100 square miles during the late 1800s.
+However, during the early 20th century, the City of Los Angeles began diverting water from the Owens River and runoff from the Sierra Nevada mountain range.
 In 1913, the Los Angeles Aqueduct was completed, dramatically draining the blue salt lake.
-By 1926, Owens Lake was completely dry and today the 110 square mile lake bed is one of the nation’s dustiest places.
+By 1926, Owens Lake was completely dry, and today the 110 square-mile lake bed is one of the nation’s dustiest places.
 Owens Lake is located in Inyo County, California.